EmenstaNougat/ZeroWave_FlipperZero-BlueJammer/README.md

   The firmware handles enabling the 5 V rail that powers the RF modules, ensuring stable voltage and safe operation.

 - 🔐 **Dual nRF24 Interface Support**
-  Supports two RF modules (e.g., GT24‑Mini or Ebyte E01‑2G4M27SX), enabling effective channel interferance across the whole 2.4 GHz band.
+  Supports two RF modules (GT24‑Mini), enabling effective channel interferance across the whole 2.4 GHz band.

   **Example device‑types that can be affected include:**